mvarrieur/yankee-trail/src/pages/about/index.md

       for me.
 Super friendly and the rooms were impeccably clean and updated.
 I would stay here again."'
     author: Krystie Wood, Facebook
+  - quote: '"This is an amazing motel!
+Entire room was completely new, it felt like a hotel room in a city.
+There was nice touches everywhere....I highly recommend this place, a hidden gem."'
+    author: Chris L, Google
 full_image: /img/squam-vista.jpg
 pricing:
   heading: Room Rates
   description: See why so many travelers make Yankee Trail Motel their motel of
-    choice when visiting Holderness.
+    choice when visiting the Lakes Region.
 Providing an ideal mix of value, comfort and convenience, we offer an array of amenities designed for travelers like you.
-You’ll enjoy relaxing rooms that offer air conditioning, and you can stay connected during your stay as Yankee Trail Motel offers guests free high-speed internet access.
+You’ll enjoy relaxing rooms that offer comfortable heat / air conditioning, amazing showers commanding instant hot water, and you can stay connected during your stay as Yankee Trail Motel offers guests free high-speed internet access.
+Room rates are based on two people and include breakfast.
   plans:
     - plan: OFF-SEASON WEEKDAY (Jan/Feb/Mar/Apr/Nov/Dec 2023)
       price: 149 King Bed or 2 Full Beds